altjerry0/BoTC-Track/firebase-auth-service/README.md

     *   Compliant with Chrome Web Store policies regarding authentication.

 2.  **BotC Tracker Auth Service (This Service - `auth.trackbotc.com`)**
-    *   A custom Node.js/Express application hosted as a Firebase Cloud Function.
+    *   A custom Node.js/Express application (Node.js 22) hosted as a Firebase Cloud Function (2nd Generation).
     *   Handles the secure exchange of Google OAuth tokens for Firebase custom tokens.
     *   Validates incoming tokens and interacts with the Firebase Admin SDK.